Continuing Education Activity

-ACE inhibitors are contraindicated in patients who have a history of previous hypersensitivity to ACE inhibitors, history of ACE inhibitor-related angioedema, other types of angioedema, pregnancy, or the use of aliskiren.
+ACE inhibitors are contraindicated in patients with a history of previous hypersensitivity to ACE inhibitors, history of ACE inhibitor-related angioedema, other types of angioedema, pregnancy, or the use of aliskiren.
 Relative contraindications are patients with volume depletion, abnormal renal function, and patients with aortic valve stenosis.
 ARBs are contraindicated in pregnancy.
-A combination of ACE inhibitors and ARBs is relatively contraindicated, and other relative contraindications for ARBs treatment are patients with volume depletion, patients on other medications that cause hyperkalemia, or patients with abnormal renal function.
+A combination of ACE inhibitors and ARBs is relatively contraindicated.
+Other relative contraindications for ARB treatment include patients with volume depletion, patients on other medications that cause hyperkalemia, or patients with abnormal renal function.

 Loop diuretics are contraindicated in patients with hypersensitivity to sulfonamides, anuric patients, and patients with hepatic coma.

 Potassium-sparing diuretics are contraindicated in patients with chronic kidney disease, hyperkalemia, and caution is necessary when combining them with ACE inhibitors, ARBs, and aliskiren.
 They are contraindicated in patients with hypersensitivity to this class.